 Before starting to create tables you should set all the report settings you need, and OfficeReports has quite a lot of them.
-Having defined the default settings you need, you will save a huge amount of time creating tables, and you are ready to use the 'Report Builder'.
+Having defined the default settings you need, you will save a huge amount of time creating tables.
 Here an overview of the default settings you can define:

 In the table Layout you control:

 • The number of decimals shown for percentages and mean values

 • Whether the ‘Total’ and the ‘Mean’ are shown in the first row/column

 • Whether the final results in Excel are rounded (so the value equals the formatting)